SSH Keys

 Enter same passphrase again: [Type passphrase again]

-1. If you look at the contents of ~/.ssh, you should see the id_rsa and id_rsa.pub files.
+- If you look at the contents of

 $ cat ~/.ssh/id_rsa.pub